flor14/neotoma-lakes/README.md

 This step can take some minutes.
 Then, start the app with this command:

     docker run --rm -p 3838:3838 neotomalakesapp

+**Note:** If you are using a Mac M1/M2, please add the argument `--platform linux/amd64` to the last command.

 The app will now be accessible locally at `http://localhost:3838`.